 What the Science Says About High Testosterone: Inactive Men With High Testosterone Gain More Muscle Mass Compared to Active Men With Low Testosterone

-Let’s take a look at the science of testosterone.
+Let’s take a look at the science of testosterone and its massive impact on muscle gains.

 All the way back in 1996, there was a study done on the effect of testosterone on muscle growth before.